bbj3/bbj3.github.io/_posts/2020-07-23-sampling_points_2.md

 These are all examples of diversity maximization (also called dispersion problem) and essentially it's about arranging/picking points as far away from each other as possible.

-I recently read an interesting(but quite old) paper on this problem by Ravi et al (https://www.jstor.org/stable/171673?origin=JSTOR-pdf&seq=1).
+I recently read an interesting(but quite old) paper on this problem [Ravi et al](https://www.jstor.org/stable/171673?origin=JSTOR-pdf&seq=1).

 #### Quantitative Perspective
 When approaching diversity maximization, we must first decide on a function for quanitfying diversity to be able to maximize that particular function.
 Two examples of diversity objectives are: